 5. Use reflectors of all sizes

 Reflectors work as a helping hand in steering light in the desired direction.
-You can use the reflectors of colors like silver, golden, white, black, and translucent respectively.
+You can use reflectors of colors like silver, golden, white, black, and translucent, respectively.
 Each has its own effect.

 If you want some extra light to fall on your subject but not directly from the flash (it creates a very unnatural and unprofessional effect), you may use the silver reflector.

-For a sunny or golden light, use the golden reflector.
-Black is usually used to absorb the extra light whereas white and translucent reflectors are used to create a diffused, soft light effect.
-I recommend that you keep the reflectors opposite to your light source for even distribution.
+For sunny or golden light, use the golden reflector.
+Black is usually used to absorb the extra light, whereas white and translucent reflectors create a diffused, soft light effect.
+I recommend keeping the reflectors opposite your light source for even distribution.

 6. Zoom creatively

-This is one of the most effective photography tips that you must work on.
+This is one of the most influential photography tips that you must work on.
 Zooming in can distort your image if you’re not using a quality lens.
-Therefore it’s important that you’re following studio photography tip #3 to carry out this studio photography tip.
+Therefore you must follow studio photography tip #3 to carry out this studio photography tip.

 Using the zoom function creatively is very important.
 When you zoom in intentionally, it appears clear to your viewers.
 However, whether this decision will make or break your image entirely depends on how creative you do it.

 You may consider taking a close-up instead, but close-ups often make the eyes, nose, and lips appear funny and not at least in their original proportion.
-A shot taken from a distance clearly defines the alignment of the face features and zooming-in keeps them intact.
+A shot taken from a distance clearly defines the alignment of the facial features, and zooming in keeps them intact.

-If not directly through your camera, you can also do it at the time of the fashion photo editing process.
+If not directly through your camera, you can also do it during fashion photo editing.

 7. Make use of window light

-This studio photography tip can help you achieve the most natural-looking results of all.
-Make sure that the window that you’re using for this is as huge as your subject.
-If you’re working in a home studio, you may also use the light coming from the balcony.
+This studio photography tip can help you achieve the most natural-looking results.
+Make sure the window you’re using for this is as huge as your subject.
+If you’re working in a home studio, you may also use the light from the balcony.

 Window light creates a soft, natural, diffused effect on your subject.
-You can use a translucent reflector or just the bathroom curtains to diffuse the sunlight and bring in the soft light.
+You can use a translucent reflector or bathroom curtains to diffuse the sunlight and bring in the soft light.